ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-kiwix-partnership.md

 The Swarm Foundation is proud to announce the second phase of its partnership with Kiwix, an offline data storer, marking another decisive step in creating a thriving and value-driven ecosystem.
-Kiwix and the Swarm Foundation initially partnered in 2022 to bring an offline copy of Wikipedia on the Swarm Network.
+Kiwix and the Swarm Foundation [initially partnered](/hive/2022/kiwix-and-swarm-partner-up-to-preserve-free-online-access-to-information/) in 2022 to [bring an offline copy of
+Wikipedia](/hive/2022/announcing-50k-dai-prize-to-make-wikipedia-unstoppable/) on to the Swarm Network.
 Now the time has come to extend the partnership to preserve and democratise access to important and publicly available data.